Crackdown triggers exodus from Myanmar's biggest city - RFI

 "I am very worried that the worst will happen next because where I live... is very intense, with security forces taking people from the streets."

-"I no longer feel safe and secure anymore -- some nights I am not able to sleep."

-The women said she had bought bus tickets for her home state in Myanmar's west and would leave in a couple days.
+The woman said she had bought bus tickets for her home state in Myanmar's west and would leave in a couple days.

+One resident told AFP he feared being shot by security forces, who had been threatening people if they did not clear barricades.

+"We are like house rats searching for something to eat in another person's kitchen," said one man who described the fear of leaving his house this week to get milk for his two children.

+Multiple residents across the city told AFP that soldiers and police were forcing them at gunpoint to remove barricades protecting their neighbourhoods.

-A 29-year-old man who works as a goldsmith in Yangon told AFP by phone he had left the city this week because of the continuous crackdowns.
+A 29-year-old man who works as a goldsmith in Yangon told AFP by phone he had left the city.

 "It was too distressing to stay," he told AFP.
 "After arriving here in my home, I feel much more relieved and safe."